-If you want to 'Walk tall' like Rob Paul then check out Don's Elevator Shoes for a large selection of quality elevator shoes.
+If you want to 'Walk tall' like Rob Paul, do check out Don's Elevator Shoes for a large selection of quality elevator shoes.
 Use the EXCLUSIVE discount code TheAllies1944 at checkout for your 10% discount, courtesy of Celebheights.com

-If the kind of elevation shown above isn't enough for you, then there are larger versions of these elevator boots available, ones that can give nearer to 4 inches in height.
-You can see me testing one of these Big Dons (giving about 3.8 inches) out in the photo below...5ft 8 Jenny (in a small sneaker) beside BIG ROB:
+If the kind of elevation shown above isn't enough for you, then there are larger versions of these elevator boots available, ones that can give you nearly 4 inches of added height.
+You can see me trying out a pair of these Big Dons (3.8 inches) in the photo below...5ft 8 Jenny (wearing a 1/4 inch flat shoe) beside BIG ROB:

-This video illustrates The Big Dons Elevator Boots beside Jenny in a platform heel:
+This video also compares myself wearing The Big Dons Elevator Boots beside Jenny, who wears a large platform heel: